dylanjustice/AndcultureCode/clean-code/FUNCTIONS.md

 ### Long Names

-A more focused functions could have a small name, but do not be afraid of writing long names.
+A more focused function could have a small name, but do not be afraid of writing long names.
 A long descriptive name is better than a long descriptive comment.

 Before: